brugal/q3vm/README.md

     0xab2a3 serverTime
     0xb23fa 0x1000 clientData

-Size can optionally be specified to identify references within a range.
+Size or type can optionally be specified to identify references within a range.
-Symbol lookups without a size specified take precedence.
+Symbol lookups without a size or type specified take precedence.
 Multiple ranges beginning at the same address are printed as a comma separated list.
 Ex:

     0xe87c8 0x26754 cgs
       0x87c8 0x4e84 cgs.gameState